Gwichʼin language: Grammar

 Gwichʼin is a highly polysynthetic, head-marking language with extensive exclusive prefixal inflection.
 Word order is relatively flexible but generally follows a SOV (Subject-Object-Verb) pattern.
 The language exhibits evidentiality and verbal inflection that conveys aspectual distinctions rather than tense.
 Gwichʼin uses postpositions rather than prepositions.
 Like other Athabaskan languages, Gwichʼin has classifier prefixes in verbs that indicate transitivity and valency changes.

 Verb configuration

-A verb in Gwichʼin contains a great number of smaller meaningful units or morphemes (e.g. in English un-spok-en) that combine to give the verb its intended meaning.
+A verb in Gwichʼin contains a great number of smaller meaningful units or morphemes that combine to give the verb its intended meaning.
 A verb is composed of the stem preceded by a varying number of prefixes, which in Gwichʼin contain information about tense, aspect, and the number of people involved in the action.

 Unlike English verbs, which come with comparatively very little derivation and inflection (i.e. number of affixes), a Gwichʼin verb is so rich in affixes that a single inflected and conjugated verb can correspond to whole sentences in English, as in (1).